Car insurance when someone dies: no probate needed to cancel it

 If a family member or beneficiary wants to keep the car, they need to:

-- Update the V5C logbook and pay vehicle tax in their own name (see DVLA bereavement guide)
+2. Update the V5C logbook and pay vehicle tax in their own name – see DVLA bereavement guide

 A new insurance policy will need to be taken out – the deceased’s policy cannot simply be transferred.
 The new policyholder will be rated on their own driving history, age, and the vehicle details.

-If the car is being kept off the road while the estate is sorted, consider filing a SORN (Statutory Off Road Notification) with the DVLA.
+If the car is being kept off the road while the estate is sorted, consider filing a SORN with the DVLA.
 A SORNed vehicle does not need to be taxed or driven, but it must not be parked on a public road.
-You should still maintain at least third-party fire and theft cover for a vehicle kept off-road and in storage, since the estate remains responsible for it.
+Maintain at least third-party fire and theft cover for a vehicle in storage.

 Selling the car